This was originally written in 2007.

 isolated regions classrooms in physical settings. • Virtual learning

-can take place anywhere without the need for traditional laptop and
+can take place anywhere without the need for a traditional laptop and

-desktop computers. • Adoption of cell phones and other mobile devices
+desktop computer. • Adoption of cell phones and other mobile devices

 will make the educational goal of 1 for 1 (one computing device for